AnnaSHessevik/Consensus_CSD/README.md

 # Consensus CSD

 This repository includes all code and generated networks which has been utilized in my master's thesis to develop and generate consensus CSD networks for bipolar disorder (BP).
 This repository is divided into two main sections: Method Development and BP analysis.
 These are described in more detail below.
-Note that the BP analysis also include a file with the generated CSD network(s) for BP.
 The provided code should be viewed as an extension of the conventional CSD approach, for which the code can be found at https://github.com/andre-voigt/CSD.

 ## Method Development